 Greater protections for owners through transparency and oversight

 House Bill 1021 (HB 1021) ensures condo owners receive greater protection through increased transparency and oversight.
-The Florida Department of Business and Professional Regulation (DBPR) will now have jurisdiction to step in cases of mismanagement or corruption.
+The DBPR now has jurisdiction to step in when mismanagement or corruption occurs, giving owners a clear avenue to voice concerns.
+New anti-SLAPP provisions safeguard owners from being silenced for raising valid concerns.

 This gives owners a clear avenue to address their concerns.